autoplot/documentation/javadoc/org/autoplot/servlet/UnaggregrateServlet.md

-# org.autoplot.servlet.UnaggregrateServletThis provides a generic method for adding a function to the server via Jython scripts.
-Introduced
+# org.autoplot.servlet.UnaggregrateServlet

- to support wildcard-de-globing, this could be used for a number of different ways.
+This provides a generic method for adding a function to the server via Jython scripts.
+Introduced to support wildcard-de-globing, this could be used for a number of different ways.

  http://localhost:8084/AutoplotServlet/ScriptServlet2?resourceURI=http://autoplot.org/data/versioning/data_$Y_$m_$d_v$v.qds&timerange=2010-03

-UnaggregrateServlet( )
+# UnaggregrateServlet( )

 ***